bfuhs/R_disasters/README.md

-This is a pile of R code for analyzing disaster datasets.
+R code for analyzing disaster datasets and doing more general distributional analyses.
-Some of this is obsolete, some is redundant, and some needs rewriting.
+It is partly functional.
-Readme updated 9-6-2012 by Brendon Fuhs
+Readme updated 11-8-2012 by Brendon Fuhs